lee2sman/RadicalDIYComputing_workshop/README.md

 * Discuss purpose and possibilities for decentralized computing, darknets and mesh networking, piratebox, etc
 * Learn about resources for further learning, community and exploration
 * Gain basic understanding of the Terminal commandline, how to access and enter basic commands, and understand its purpose and *philosophy*

+## ADMIN
+* Your workshop leaders are [Lee Tusman](twitter.com/2sman2sman) and [Echo Theohar](twitter.com/eskyet_text)
+* [Side Street Projects](sidestreet.org) organized and supported the kickoff Skillshare workshop.
+Sidestreet hosts a series of upcoming [Skill Shares](http://sidestreet.org/skills)
+* Comments, corrections or questions welcome.
+* Thank you to everyone who participated in our Skill Share.